axelarnetwork/axelar-core/README.md

 See the axelarnetwork/axelarate repo for instructions to run a node.

 ## Prerequisites for building binaries and docker images
-Since axelar-core requires tssd to build which is a private module, you will need to

 1. Have a SSH key on your machine
 2. Add your public key to your Github account for authentication